mdabir1203/42WOB_Trolls_N_Fun/README.md

 Latest Update:

--  ✅ added catimg terminal viewer
 -  ✅ added the fortune teller mystery
 -  ✅ added lolcat to colorize animation
+-  ✅ added lolcat and fortune prerequisite check and install

 Features needed help to implement :